nealcaren/fightordie/index.md

 This volume attempts to represent the full diversity of Du Bois's writing during this timer period, emphasizing those pieces that engage in analysis.
 The only substantive area largely absent is his editorials criticizing Booker Washington and his educational strategies, as these arguments are covered well elsewhere.

-The title of this volume, *Dare Your Fight*, comes from a 1914 [editorial *Join or Die*](Volumes/07/03/fightordie.md).
-The emotional plea for support The Crisis
+The title of this volume, *Dare Your Fight*, comes from a 1914 [editorial *Join or Die*](Volumes/07/03/fightordie.md) which provides a rationale for the journal and an emotional plea to support it and the NAACP:

->Merciful God! does a drowning man ask the USE of struggles?
-No, he struggles, he fights.
-He wins the shore or dies fighting.
->&#8239;
->Black men of America, are you men?
-Dare you fight?
+> <span style="font-variant:small-caps;">The Crisis</span> entertains and informs its readers for the one object and the sole object of arousing their fighting blood. <span style="font-variant:small-caps;">The Crisis</span> means fight and fight for Right.

 The entire run of <span style="font-variant:small-caps;">The Crisis</span> is available at the [Internet Archive](https://archive.org/details/pub_crisis).
 I reviewed each issue to identify relevant pieces, copied the text using the OCRed version provided with each issue, and then cleaned and edited the text to match the version found in the PDF.
 Each cleaned article is saved in markdown format and is available on the project's [GitHub site](http://github.com/nealcaren/fightordie/).